Explore the Data

 The state of Nebraska and local communities are responsible for delivering services to persons with severe and persistent behavioral health needs who are unable to pay for them.
 In Lincoln, Nebraska-funded services are paid for by the State of Nebraska, Lancaster County, behavioral health providers’ charitable donations or other underwriting, and donors.

-• Among persons receiving Nebraska-funded services in 2021:
+• Among receiving Nebraska-funded services in Lancaster County in 2023:

-• Since 2016, the prevalence of mental health disorders at time of admission (not co-occurring) have increased by 20 percentage points, while the prevalence of substance use disorders (not co-occurring) have decreased by 17 percentage points.
+• Since 2016, the prevalence of mental health disorders at time of admission (not co-occurring) has increased 59.4%, while the prevalence of substance use disorders (not co-occurring) has decreased by 24.6%.

 Footnotes